Developer3027/rails8-template-basic-blog/readme.md

 bin/rails app:template LOCATION=path/to/basic-blog-template.rb
 ```

+Once the template has run, you can remove the "blog-templates" folder and "basic-blog-template.rb".

 ## 💡 Template Features
 This template executes a series of tasks to configure the application environment and key features.